 Assignment Category Point %

-Syllabus quiz & ESRI web-course 3%
+Syllabus Quiz + Lab 0 1%

+Labs (1 to10) 50%

-Labs (9) 45%
+Quizzes (9) 9%

-Readings (4) 12%

-Exam 20%

 Project 20%

+Exams (2) 20%

 Total 100%

-Attendance (Extra credits) 5%
+Attendance (extra credits) 5%

-Descriptions of Major Course Assignments (More information

-will be provided later in class).
+Descriptions of Major Course Assignments (More information will be provided later in class).

-Syllabus Quiz & ESRI web-course
+Syllabus Quiz & Lab 0

-The first class will be a detailed explanation of course expectations, policies, deliverables, schedule of classes etc. You are expected to read the syllabus before and after the class to get yourself familiar with all the requirements in this course.
-It is highly encouraged to be prepared to ask questions about course content in the very first lecture.
-There will be a syllabus quiz to be taken after the first class to make sure you know the syllabus.
+The first week will provide you a detailed explanation of course expectations, policies, deliverables, schedule of classes etc. You are expected to read the syllabus and get familiar with all the requirements in this course.
+It is highly encouraged to be prepared to ask questions about course content in the very first week.
+There will be an online syllabus quiz to be taken during the first week to make sure you know the syllabus.